gsa-oes/office-of-evaluation-sciences/pages/contact.md

 ## Join OES

 ## Current Opening for a Statistical Analyst and Methodologist
 The Office of Evaluation Sciences (OES) is currently seeking an analyst with expertise in quantitative social science or applied statistics to serve as a part-time Associate Fellow on our Methods Team.
 This position can be remote with occasional trips to Washington, DC.
 We are accepting applications through May 12, 2019.
-For more information, please see the solicitation [viewing the Methods Team Position Description] ({{site.baseurl}}/assets/files//MethodsTeamAssociateFellowSolicitation19.pdf).
+For more information, please [review the Methods Team Position Description]({{site.baseurl}}/assets/files//MethodsTeamAssociateFellowSolicitation19.pdf).

 OES accepts applications annually for one-year fellowships beginning in the fall in Washington, D.C.
 Based at the General Services Administration (GSA), OES is a team of applied researchers tasked with applying insights from the social and behavioral sciences to federal programs, and testing and learning what works.